 Protecting nature — and the services it provides — for the benefit of local communities

-For more than 30 years, Conservation International-Costa Rica has leveraged science, innovative policy work and community partnerships to protect nature, for the benefit of all Costa Ricans.
+For over 35 years, Conservation International-Costa Rica has leveraged the power of science, innovative policy and community partnerships to conserve nature for the benefit of all Costa Ricans.

-Along the country's Pacific coast, we are advocating for the restoration and protection of mangrove forests — saltwater-loving trees that protect against storm surges and help mitigate the effects of climate change.
-This work has helped revitalize mangrove forests across the Estero de Puntarenas National Wetland — the largest mangrove restoration project in Costa Rica.
+We advocate for the restoration, sustainable use and protection of mangrove ecosystems — saltwater forests that shield against storm surges and help mitigate climate change.
+Our efforts have revitalized mangrove forests of Chira Island and across the Puntarenas Estuary and Níspero Wetlands, marking the largest mangrove restoration project in the country.

 Highlight project